-Note 1 - Prior Year Adjustment
+Note 1 - Prior Year Adjustments and Restatements

-There has been a prior year adjustment for the detail held in the Net Cost of Service within the Comprehensive Income and Expenditure Statement due to a change in the service responsibilities of the council's committees.
-The revised Statement also now includes a line highlighting and removing internal recharges from the Net Cost of Service total.
+In order to ensure 2017/18 figures are on a comparable basis to 2018/19 figures, there has been a prior year adjustment for the detail held in the Net Cost of Service within the Comprehensive Income and Expenditure Statement due to a change in the service responsibilities of the council's committees.
+The revised Comprehensive Income and Expenditure Statement, Movement in Reserves and Cashflow also adjusted for a correction to the treatment of premium and EIR costs.